 - Students cannot take BIO481 or have a concurrent enrolment in any other internship, research, or ROP course while taking a BIO400 course

 - Students enrolled in one of the Biology specialist programs will be given priority.

 - Not all excellent candidates who apply to take this course can be accepted due to space limitations.
 Marks are not the final basis for acceptance decisions.

-- Your entire application package (including all hard copy and electronic submissions) must be received by the submission deadline.
+- Your entire application package must be received by the submission deadline.

 - Failure to follow the application instructions and errors in completing the form can affect your application status.
 Be sure to take care when applying.